ADGEfficiency/adgefficiency.github.io/_posts/2018-02-25-getting-to-zero-jenkins.md

 ### Substitution with electricity versus substitution within low carbon resources

 Electricity is a high quality form of energy.
-It can carry vast amounts of energy across continents or for the fine grained control of information.
+It can carry vast amounts of energy across continents or allow the fine grained control of information.
 The high quality nature of electricity makes it highly substitutable.
-Decarbonization of electricity allows decarbonization of transport and heating, because we can use low carbon electricity to power cars or to heat our homes.
+Electricity allows decarbonization of transport and heating.
+Low carbon electricity can power cars or to heat our homes.

 Unfortunately, low carbon electricity resources are themselves not easily substitutable.
 Different low carbon resources offer fundamentally different value to the grid.  **To use one resource in place of another is possible, but ends up being more expensive the more substitution you do**.